chrislee0793/CS225/README.md

 My MPs and labs from CS225 at UIUC, posted for anyone to look at.
 The university doesn't archive previous versions of the class site, so I can't find what exactly each MP is supposed to do.
 However, most of them are pretty self-explanatory.

+Also, many of these were done with a partner.

 Why would I post this?
 ======================